 A three-member commission is responsible for operating Mason PUD 3.

 Their job includes setting policies for running PUD 3, adopting a budget each year, and determining rates and charges for services.

 The commissioners meet twice each month at the Johns Prairie operations center in Shelton.
 The meetings usually start at 10:00 a.m. and the full schedule is available here.

 Each of the PUD commission districts have about the same number of voters.
 A commissioner is elected from each of the three districts every two years to serve a six-year term.

 Linda R. Gott has been on the board since 1999.
 Her district includes the southeastern section of Mason County.
-Linda is Secretary of the board of commissioners.
+Linda is President of the board of commissioners.

 Tom Farmer was elected in 2008.
 His district includes the northeastern area of Mason County.
-Tom is Vice President of the board.
-He owns and operates a successful oyster and clam business.
-He and his wife Jean, together have three grown children, Allen, Caren and Nathan.
-They have two grandsons and one granddaughter.
+Tom is the current Vice President of the board.
+He was a successful oysterman for 34 years and sold his business to retire and be a full time commissioner.
+He and his wife Jean, together have have 5 grandchildren, 3 boys and 2 girls, along with three grown kids, Allen, Caren and Nathan.

 Bruce E. Jorgenson began his first term on the board in 1995.
 His district includes the western portion of Mason County.
-He is serving his fourth term as commissioner, which started January 1, 2012.
-He is President of the board.
+He is serving his fifth term as commissioner, which started January 1, 2019.
+He is currently the Secretary of the board.